 Always Look On The Bright Side Of Life by Monty Python from Monty Python and the Holy Grail, over 50 million plays on Spotify and a number 1 single in Ireland

-My Heart Will Go On by Celine Dion from Titanic, won best original song Oscar, one of 11 awards the film won.
+My Heart Will Go On by Celine Dion from Titanic won the Best Original Song Oscar, one of 11 awards the film received

 Danny Boy is based on the traditional Irish tune "Londonderry Air," and the lyrics were written by Englishman Frederic Weatherly in 1913